Tattzy25/stash-search/README.md

-# Stash Search
+# OPS.TaTTTy

-**Stash Search** is an AI-powered image management platform with advanced visibility controls and semantic search capabilities.
+**OPS.TaTTTy** is an AI-powered image management platform with advanced visibility controls and semantic search capabilities.

 ## ✨ Features